Finding Noodle

 Say 'Hello' to Noodle

 This is Noodle - but this was not always her name.
-Her original owner had actually named her something else entirely - something I knew I couldn't keep.
+Her original owner had actually named her something else entirely - something I knew I simply couldn't keep.

-She is registered on the active register of TICA - The International Cat Association.
-Being active means that she is sold un-neutered and with breeding rights.
+The Pedigree name given by her breeder upon her her registration on the active register of TICA - The International Cat Association is Elizabeth Amber. .
+Being on the active register means a cat is sold un-neutered with breeding rights.

 Finding Noodle 🐠